bkbnio/skelegro/README.md

 ## What is Skelegro

-Skelegro is a collection of Kotlin DSLs made to assist in the generation of full fledged repositories.
+Skelegro is a collection of Kotlin DSLs made to assist in the generation of full-fledged repositories.
 Currently, they are being built on a by-need basis, and are constructed in a highly manual manner.
 Ideally, in a follow up version, this could be modified to generate DSLs from source much like the amazing https://github.com/fkorotkov/k8s-kotlin-dsl.